BishopFox/BrokenHill/README.md

   * Require that the loss value meet (or be close to) previous results
 * The ability to specify custom jailbreak detection rules in JSON format, to make detection more accurate for test cases
   * Improved jailbreak detection rules for the default method developed by Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson
-* Filters and other controls to improve the results
+* Optional pre-configured denylists to help avoid generating adversarial results that contain slurs, profanity, etc.
-* Results can be output in JSON format for filtering/analysis
+* Filtering and other controls to improve the results
 * Numerous experimental options to test variations on the GCG attack
 * A bunch of other stuff